hugoalh/send-discord-webhook-ghaction/CONTRIBUTING.md

 - those guidelines, methods, and/or ways are separated from this Contributing Guide and exist and/or store in their corresponding places,
 - those categories, items, and/or types are easy to understand how to correctly contributing, or
-- maintainers and/or owners forgot to edit this Contributing Guide.
+- the maintainers and/or owners forgot to edit this Contributing Guide.

 If you have any questions and/or still confused, try to create a discussion.